markmnl/fmsg/README.md

 * Each of the WORDS IN CAPS on a connection line in the above flow diagram is for a defined message per definitions above.
 * A new connection is opened from the recieving host to the purported sender's domain so the receiving host can verify sending host indeed exists _and_ can prove they are sending this message (in the CHALLENGE, CHALLENGE RESP exchange).
 * A host reaching the TERMINATE step should tear down connection(s) without regard for the other end because they must be either malicious or not following the protocol!
-* Where a message is being sent and connection closed, closing only starts after message is sent/recieved, i.e. not concurrently.
+* Where a message is being sent and connection closed in the diagram, closing only starts after message is sent/recieved, i.e. not concurrently.